-Expectations are at an all time high, and everyone is struggling to catch up to what we assume they are.
-We can’t seem to get over the relationships in our heads–we never had them to begin with.
+Relationship expectations are at an all time high, and everyone seems to be struggling to catch up to where we think they are.
+But the truth is… we never knew what they were to begin with.

 We think love is supposed to look a certain way, feel a certain way, act a certain way, but do we ask the same about sadness or pain?
 I’ve been sad many times in my life, but not because of the same thing.
 I’ve felt joy and pain for countless of scenarios.
 I never think they have to appear a “certain way.”

 Love, above all else, is something we’re desperate to have the correct way, but we hardly know what that means.